 Most people lump all meditation and mindfulness practices into the same category, but there are actually some pretty interesting differences.
 Some of the more common schools of meditation include Zen, mindfulness, and Transcendental Meditation (TM).

 The differences come in not only the actual practice of meditation but also in the changes noted in brain waves.
 Zen meditation includes some controlled focus meditation, where the focus is directed on something like one’s breath.
-Interestingly, beta and gamma waves are often observed on electroencephalogram (EEG) during a controlled focus meditation.
+Interestingly, brainwave frequencies like beta and gamma waves are often observed on electroencephalogram (EEG) during a controlled focus meditation.

 Gamma waves are the fastest moving brain waves and are present in an active and alert state.
 This is particularly so when you are highly focused and in deep concentration.
 They are believed to help process information and are involved in problem-solving (4).
 Controlled focus meditation is believed to require the strongest amount of mental effort (5).